 Update: I only remember using this twice in three years of carrying it around.
 But it's lightweight rubber.
 I often choose to sleep in situations many other travelers would deem "sketchy."
 You, too?
 And you're a woman?
 Consider one, then.

-Some people use them in conjunction with door alarms like this, which still work when the door opens outward.
+Update #2: door alarms like this, which still work when the door opens outward.

 |Rubber bands x 5||A variety of sizes came in handy often in NZ for sealing up food in our van-pantry.
 Now I have them around for MacGuyver moments.
 Rubber bands are so lightweight, you'd be crazy not to have them on your packing list.|

 |Heavy duty lock & key||Perfect for locking a locker or a door that comes with a lockable hasp.
 It's annoying that it's so heavy, but worth it when I go out and know that my passport, computer, camera, and sentimentals are safe from all but the most determined thieves.
 I picked Masterlock!
-Whether or not you actually need a heavy-duty lock on your RTW packing list depends on your level of security consciousness, I guess.|
+Whether or not you actually need a heavy-duty lock on your RTW packing list depends on your level of security consciousness, I guess.

 |Twist ties x9||Awesome for peace of mind - securing zippers to deter opportunistic thieves from unattended baggage.
 And other MacGuyver applications.|